wrytherUC/TaskRuler/README.md

 #### Examples
 1.1

-**Given** a daily task needs to be recorded
+**Given** a daily task needs to be recorded, or user is curious about time spent doing dailty task

-**When**  a user wants to record or becomes curious about time spent doing daily task
+**When**  a user opens application, that would see task greeting

-**Then** User would open application, press home button which should pull basic list and allow user to begin basic android timer for task
+**Then** press home button which should pull basic list and allow user to begin basic android timer for task

 1.2
-**Given** a feed of plant data is available

-**When** I search for “Quercus”

-**Then** I should receive at least one result with these attributes:

-Genus: Quercus
-Species: robur
-Common: English Oak
-And I should receive at least one result with these attributes:
-Genus: Quercus
-Species: alba
-Common: White Oak
+**Given** a person has numerous task to accomplish in a hour or two before places close

+**When**  User opens applications

+**Then** A list view of user entered scheduled tasks will show ,from closet to deadline to furthest with active timer alerting them of deadline

 1.3
 **Given** a feed of plant data is available